virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-4-16-making-with-gimp-part-one.md

 ### The Toolbox:
 What happens when you click on your canvas is determined by what is selected inside the toolbox.
 For example
   - With the Move tool selected: if you click and drag anywhere in your canvas, you will move the whatever occupies the top visible layer.
-  - With the Scale tool selected: if you clcik and drag anywehre in your canvas, you will select whatever occupies the top visible layer and scale it, opening the Scale floating dialogue.
+  - With the Scale tool selected: if you click and drag anywhere in your canvas, you will select whatever occupies the top visible layer and scale it, opening the Scale floating dialogue.

 With that in mind, here's every tool we will use in this turorial: